 Have Lawsuits Been Filed?

 Yes, the first lawsuit (Case No. 15-12-00653) was filed in Philadelphia in December 2015 by a man who developed ketoacidosis after taking Invokana.
+Lawyers are concerned that Janssen Pharmaceuticals may have inadequately warned about side effects.

 Has a Class Action Been Filed?